gharia/spring-boot-angular/README.md

 ### What this project coantains

 This Spring boot web project has implementaion of simple CRUD operation of one entity User.
 The implementaion is based on Angular JS.
 So for User entity, there is a seperate folder called user under **src/assets/javascript/bootdemo**.
-This folder has controllers, services, directives etc related to User module.
+This folder has controllers, services, directives and templates related to User module.

 Typical structure of Angular JS files for each module/entity will be as follow:
  ```sh